mrbooshehri/my_devops-journey/docker/README.md

 ### Why run docker on bare-metal
 1. Access through bare-metal hardware in apps without relying on pass-through techniques.
 1. Have optimal use of system resources.
-A host can, distirbute use of shared system resources
+A host can, distribute use of shared system resources
-1. Get bare-metal performance to apps, because there is no hardware emulation layer saparating them from a host server.
+1. Get bare-metal performance to apps, because there is no hardware emulation layer separating them from a host server.
-1. deply apps inside portable environments that can move easily between host and server
+1. Deploy apps inside portable environments that can move easily between host and server
 1. Get app isolation